DiffusionNOCS: Managing Symmetry and Uncertainty in Sim2Real Multi-Modal Category-level Pose Estimation: Experiments

-\textbf{Data Generation} For training, we exclusively use synthetic data rendered using the Pyrender~\cite{pyrender} library.
-We render 20 3D models per target category from the ShapeNet dataset, which is the subset of 3D models used in NOCS CAMERA's training dataset.
-As described in \ref{data_gen}, objects are rendered on empty backgrounds and cameras are sampled using the icosahedron sampling resulting in 3240 images per category.
+\textbf{Data Generation.} For training, we exclusively use synthetic data rendered using the Pyrender~\cite{pyrender} library.
+To ensure a non-biased class distribution, we render an equal number (20) of 3D models per target category from the ShapeNet dataset~\cite{shapenet2015}, which is the subset of 3D models used in NOCS CAMERA's training dataset.
+As described in \ref{data_gen}, cameras are sampled using the icosahedron sampling resulting in 162 images per instance.
 The all images have a size of 160 x 160 pixels.

-\textbf{Metrics} Following original NOCS~\cite{Wang2019-hy} protocol, we use the mean Average Precision (mAP) in n\degree and m $cm$ to evaluate the accuracy of estimated poses.
-We additionally adjust the metric for axis-symmetrical objects in the generalization benchmark for the can category to be invariant to the y-axis defining the top of the object since our benchmark contains objects in arbitrary poses, whereas NOCS Real contains only objects standing upright.
+\textbf{Metrics.} Following original NOCS~\cite{Wang2019-hy} protocol, we use the mean Average Precision (mAP) in n$^{\circ}$ and m $cm$ to evaluate the accuracy of estimated poses.
+For axial-symmetric objects, the rotation error around the axis of symmetry is ignored.
+In the generalization benchmark, we additionally adjust the metric for the ``can" category, the only object in the dataset that exhibits both axial and reflective symmetry, to be invariant to the direction of the axis of symmetry since our benchmark contains objects in arbitrary poses, whereas NOCS Real 275 contains only objects standing upright.

 $Y_{GT}$ and $Y_{pred}$ represent the unit vector of the Y-axis which is aligned with the symmetry axis.